zyedidia/lfi-libraries/opus/README.md

 ```

 The current version (`opusplay.c`) uses `lfi-bind` to call sandboxed functions.

-A future version using RLBox is in-progress.
+See `opusplay_rlbox.c` for a version that uses RLBox instead.